Global concert industry in flux as coronavirus spreads

 NEW YORK (AP) — Multi-platinum rock band Third Eye Blind had never canceled a tour, even when its members “all had salmonella poisoning and we were all green and vomiting,” as bandleader Stephan Jenkins put it.

-But the rockers may have to do the unthinkable for them due to the rapidly growing coronavirus, which first forced musicians to cancel and postpone tour dates in Asia and Europe.
-Now it’s hit the U.S. in a major way.
+But the rockers have been forced to do the unthinkable Thursday due to the rapidly growing coronavirus, which first forced musicians to cancel and postpone tour dates in Asia and Europe, and has now hit the U.S. in a major way.

-“In the 22 years since I’ve been doing this, I’ve never had a tour begin at the announcement of a global pandemic,” Jenkins said in a phone interview with The Associated Press on Wednesday, the day Third Eye Blind was set to kick off its latest tour in Seattle, a show they eventually canceled.
+“In the 22 years since I’ve been doing this, I’ve never had a tour begin at the announcement of a global pandemic,” Jenkins said in a phone interview with The Associated Press on Wednesday, the day Third Eye Blind was set to kick off its latest U.S. tour in Seattle, a solo show they called off before postponing the entire tour.
 “We don’t miss gigs.
-We don’t take sick days … (but) I’m inclined to cancel the tour,” he said.
+We don’t take sick days.”

 “Once you’re on a tour like this, you’re in contact with thousands of people.
 Then there’s airports, a lot of surfaces to touch — that doesn’t bother me.
 What I’m thinking about … is the well-being of our fans, our community,” he said.
 “We can postpone the shows.
 Money is not the issue.
 We want to play.
 We don’t want to let people down.
 We don’t want to cancel this.
 I feel a moral imperative to make sure we’re doing something that’s not unsafe.”

-Third Eye Blind, who released their six-times platinum self-titled debut album in 1997 and have Top 10 pop hits like “Semi-Charmed Life,” “Jumper” and “How It’s Going to Be,” also canceled Thursday’s performance in Portland, Oregon, and the tour closer in Washington, D.C.
-The tour is expected to visit Los Angeles, San Diego, Chicago, Boston and New York, where they’ll play Radio City Music Hall.
+Third Eye Blind, who released their six-times platinum self-titled debut album in 1997 and have Top 10 pop hits like “Semi-Charmed Life,” “Jumper” and “How It’s Going to Be,” watched the news closely as the virus continued to grow in different locations.
+After canceling Seattle, they canceled Washington, D.C., the last date on the tour.
+That was followed by the cancellation of Thursday’s show in Portland, Oregon, and hours later, the whole tour was officially postponed.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

 Each day more and more announcements have rolled in about canceled and postponed shows.
-On Thursday, the Who and Dan + Shay announced they would change their touring schedule because of the virus.
+On Thursday, the Who and Dan + Shay also announced they would change their touring schedule because of the virus.

 “Without question it’s got everyone concerned,” said Ray Waddell, president of media and conferences at Oak View Group, which owns concert trade publication Pollstar.
 “There’s a whole economy around touring and shows and everybody’s impacted.
 It starts with the artists and then spreads down to the venues and people who work at the venues, and the agents who are trying to route tours, and the managers who are trying to do the right thing for their artists — ethically and morally the right thing — and the event producers, and all the people that go — the fans.”